jiguan/LeetCode/src/com/interview/design/README.md

 ### Replica

-#### Master and slave

-Master slave is for SQL.
-Master - Write, Slave - Read from Master
+Master Slave is for SQL.
+Master handles __Write__ operation, then propagates data to Slaves.
+Slave handles __Read__ operation

+Downsides:

+- Write speed is not improved (only 1 master)
+- Replication log

-- Write Ahead log
+Write Ahead log

 Any operation is recorded in the log.
 Every time there is an operation on master, master will notify slaves to update their data according to the log